raspberrypilearning/sense-hat-puzzle-box/en/step_7.md

 ]
 ```

 + Create another new variable called `diff`.
-Choose a temperature difference at random from the list and assign this as the variable's value.
+Choose an item from the `temp_diffs` lists at random and assign it as the `diff` variable's value.

 [[[generic-python-random-choice]]]

-+ Create a new variable called `target_temp` which is equal to the `current_temp` plus the randomly chosen difference.
++ Create a new variable called `target_temp`, and set it equal to the `current_temp` plus the randomly chosen number you saved as `diff`.
 Print out the value of this variable so you can see whether your code worked.
-You can remove the `print` once you have checked your code works.
+You can remove the `print` statement once you have checked your code.

 --- hints ---